 The statical or first moment of area (Q) simply measures the distribution of a beam section’s area relative to an axis.
-It is calculated by taking the summation of all areas, multiplied by its distance from a particular axis (Area by Distance).
+It is calculated by taking the summation of all areas, multiplied by their distance from a particular axis (Area by Distance).

 In fact, you may not have realized it, but if you’ve calculated the centroid of a beam section then you would have already calculated the first moment of area.
 Also, this property, often denoted by Q, is most commonly used when determining the shear stress of a beam section.

 Since beam sections are usually made up of many geometries we first need to split the section into segments.
 After this, to find the overall statical moment of the area, the area and centroid of each segment are calculated.